-Non - Shiloh t-shirts, sweatshirts, pullovers, sweaters, hoodies, coats, and jackets must be appropriate, non-political, no vulgar images, weapons, drug paraphernalia, and cannot have any negative connotations AND must be worn with a turtleneck/mock turtleneck or collared shirt (collared, sleeved, and of a polo or button-down style) under it.
-Shiloh Christian Spirit apparel may be worn any day of the week without a collar as long as it is the outermost layer.
-The Principal reserves the right to deem clothing items as inappropriate.
+Shiloh Christian shirts sweatshirts, pullovers, hoodies, coats and jackets are approved for oncampus wear.
+This Shiloh Christian apparel may be worn over a collared shirt.
+Non - Shiloh shirts, sweatshirts, pullovers, hoodies, coats, and jackets must be appropriate, non-political, no vulgar images, weapons, drug paraphernalia, and cannot have any negative connotations.
+The Dean of Students reserves the right to deem clothing item as inappropriate.